KenHV/kenhv.com/_posts/2024-07-11-setting-up-firefox.md

 [No Google Search Translation](https://addons.mozilla.org/en-US/firefox/addon/no-google-search-translation) disables the annoying Google feature that translates all search results.

+[Most Recent Tab](https://addons.mozilla.org/en-US/firefox/addon/most-recent-tab/) adds a shortcut to switch to the, well, most recent tab.
+After installing, you can go to Manage Extensions, click the settings icon, go to Manage Extension Shortcuts, and set the shortcut to what you want.
+I have mine set to `Ctrl + Q`.

 ## about:config

 Setting `accessibility.force_disabled` to `1` in helps with [memory usage and performance](https://bugzilla.mozilla.org/show_bug.cgi?id=1726887).

-To disable fullscreen fade animations, set `full-screen-api.transition-duration.enter` and `full-screen-api.transition-duration.exit` to `0 0`.
+To disable fullscreen fade animations, set `full-screen-api.transition-duration.enter` and `full-screen-api.transition-duration.leave` to `0 0`.

 If you don't use Pocket, you can disable it by setting `extensions.pocket.enabled` to `false`.